DataDog/documentation/content/en/tracing/setup_overview/setup/dotnet-core.md

 ### Enable the tracer for your service

-To enable the .NET Tracer for your service, you must:

-1. Set the required environment variables for automatic instrumentation to attach to your application.
-To learn how to set environment variables in different environments, see [Configuring process environment variables][12].
+Enabling the .NET Tracer for your service involves setting the required environment variables, and restarting the application.
+For information about different methods for setting environment variables, see [Configuring process environment variables](#configuring-process-environment-variables).
-2. Restart the application

 {{< tabs >}}